 - 2/3 cup Coconut Milk or Heavy Cream

 How To Prepare Dairy Free Pumpkin Soup Recipe:

 - In a heavy bottomed dutch oven or stock pot, heat 3 tablespoons of extra virgin olive oil over medium-high heat.
 The oil will be hot enough when it dances or shimmers in the bottom of the pan.
 Add in onions and kosher salt, and stir to coat the onions in oil.

 - Reduce the temperature to medium flame, and cook the onions, stirring occasionally for 8-11 minutes or until the onions are soft and translucent.

 - Add in the garlic, stir, and continue cooking for another 2-3 minutes.

-- While the garlic is cooking, peel and discard the skin from the oven roasted pumpkin.
+- While the garlic is cooking, peel and discard the skin from the oven-roasted pumpkin.

-- Add the cardamom, nutmeg, cinnamon, cayenne pepper, cloves, white pepper, to the onions and stir until well coated.
+- Add the cardamom, nutmeg, cinnamon, cayenne pepper, cloves, and white pepper, to the onions and stir until well coated.
 Cook for 1 minute.

 - Add in the roasted pumpkin, using a wooden spoon to break up larger pieces into chunks.

 - Add in the stock, stir, and raise the heat to high.

 - Bring the mixture to a full boil, then immediately reduce the heat to simmer and cover.
 Cook for 15 minutes, stirring every 3-5 minutes.

 - In a dry non-stick skillet over medium heat, toast the pumpkin seeds you earlier rescued from the interior of the pumpkin.
 Toast until golden brown.
 Pay extra care to make sure to keep the seeds moving in the pan by shaking or stirring, until fragrant and golden brown so as to not burn them.
 Once toasted, transfer them to a paper towel to cool.